localnerve/flux-react-example-sw/README.md

 > This is a Work In Progress

-An isomorphic flux-react example application using fluxible.
+An isomorphic flux-react example application using [fluxible](http://fluxible.io).

+## Development Environment Prerequisites
+1. Globally installed grunt-cli `npm install -g grunt-cli`
+2. Globally installed compass 1.0.1

 ## Setup